 Regents Park is an easy ride down through the centre of town, and particularly good if you are bringing your bike in via Euston or Kings Cross stations.
 The Royal Parks do not give us permission to start from the Park, so we start roadside instead.
 There has not been a problem with people visiting the park before the start, but do not get naked, do bodypainting or look like you are lining up for the start!
 This is the shortest route at just under 7½ miles (12 Km).

-This year, unfortunately, we have been unable to agree starts at Kings Cross or West Norwood.
+This year, unfortunately, we have again been unable to agree the start at Kings Cross due to conflicting events.

 All the routes merge for the core part of the route, from Westminster Bridge onwards, to form the 1,000+ rider peloton (which always moves at a safe, comfortable pace and gets stuck a bit).